-Feel free to ask questions, get help and inspiration, show off your latest project and share your ideas with your peers.
+Feel free to ask questions, get help and inspiration, show off your latest project and share your ideas.

-Join the Tech Forums by clicking Sign Up and start building your skills and network today.
-Existing Tech Community and Empower members may login directly with their email address – we have migrated all existing accounts.
+Join the Tech Forums by clicking Log in → Create your account and start building your skills and network today.
+Existing Tech Community and Empower members may log in directly with their email address – we have migrated all existing accounts.

 In Tech Forums you can navigate through content in various ways.

-Content is organized through the site based on your Interests.
+Content is organized throughout the site based on your interests.

-For Search, the Menu, or your User page, use the icon buttons at the upper right.
+For Search, the Menu, or your User page, use the icons at the upper right.